gem/oq-engine/doc23/user-guide/outputs/classical-psha-outputs.rst

 shows a sample of the CSV file used to describe a hazard map, and and :ref:`the second listing <lst:output_uhs>` below shows a sample of the CSV used to describe a uniform hazard spectrum.
+In both cases, the files contain a commented line as in the :ref:`hazard curve lst:output_hazard_curves_csv`.
+The following row has the column headers: the site coordinates (*lon, lat*), and then a set of two-part column names that indicate the IMT and probability of exceedance corresponding to the investigation time; the remaining rows give the values for each site.
 .. container:: listing

    .. code:: xml